Oliver is currently working as a Senior Research Associate at Lancaster University.

 - Freight Traffic Control 2050: transforming the energy demands of last-mile urban freight through collaborative logistics (EPSRC EP/N02222X/1) – Urban freight is contributing significantly to an increasing level of air pollution and an expansion in the carbon footprint of last mile deliveries.
 My role is to design, implement and co-create a platform which serves as a hub to enable explorations and experimentation with sustainable collaborative last mile logistics.
-Leveraging mixed-methods approaches (both qualitative and quantitative), and driven by competitors and our close industry partners (TNT, Transport for London, Gnewt Cargo), the hub will bring together domain expertise, analytics of new data sets (delivery manifests, stopping points, GPS traces of walking and driving) to develop a set of tools that can help reduce congestion, minimise externalities and encourage collaborative logistics.
+Leveraging mixed-methods (both qualitative and quantitative) and data science approaches, and driven by competitors and our close industry partners (TNT, Transport for London, Gnewt Cargo), the hub will bring together domain expertise, new analytics of novel data sets (delivery manifests, stopping points, GPS traces of walking and driving, air pollution, congestion) to develop a set of interactive tools and visualisations that can help reduce congestion, minimise environmental externalities and encourage collaborative logistics.
 I have played a key role in developing a data handling policy, which establishes a well-defined process for collecting, storing and using sensitive corporate data.
 I have also been instrumental in the data analysis and aggregation, enabling new visualisations for data exploration and engagement with corporate stakeholders.
-This work has resulted in a number of early publications, including a workshop paper, a late breaking work paper and input into a government select committee on urban congestion.
-I have presented findings from data analysis at conferences and to industrial partners and key stakeholders (e.g. Transport for London, City of London).
+This work has resulted in a number of early publications, including a workshop paper, a late breaking work paper, input into a government select committee on urban congestion and the submissions of three public policy consultations.
+I have presented findings from this data analysis at conferences and to industrial partners and key stakeholders (e.g. Transport for London, City of London).